What to Expect During Live Donor Liver Surgery

-Liver donor surgery is typically scheduled in the morning.
-You and the liver recipient will be admitted into the hospital’s pre-op area two hours before surgery.
+We schedule liver donor surgery to take place in the morning.
+You and the liver recipient are admitted into the hospital’s pre-op area two hours before surgery.
 Your family may accompany you.
-An IV will be placed, and your abdominal area may need to be shaved.
+You will get an IV, and your abdominal area may need to be shaved.

-When you’re taken into the operating room, your family will be asked to wait for you in the surgical waiting area.
-The live donor coordinator will meet with them there and discuss a plan to keep them updated on the progress of your surgery.
+When you are taken into the operating room, your family waits in the surgical waiting area.
+The live donor coordinator meets with them there and discusses a plan to keep them updated on the progress of your surgery.

-Our anesthesiologists will administer sedation through the IV to put you to sleep.
-Once you are asleep, the team will insert a tube in your throat that will connect to a machine that helps you breathe (a ventilator).
-They will also insert a tube (a Foley catheter) into your urethra and into your bladder to allow urine to drain during the surgery.
+Our anesthesiologists administer sedation through the IV to put you to sleep.
+Once you are asleep, the team inserts a tube in your throat that connects to a machine (ventilator) that helps you breathe.
+They also insert a thin tube (Foley catheter) into your urethra and into your bladder to allow urine to drain during the surgery.

-Your total hospital stay may last from 4 to 7 days, depending on the speed of your recovery from surgery.
-You will be discharged after your surgery when you are capable of urinating, walking and eating on your own.
-You will not be allowed to drive yourself home, so we require that you arrange for a friend or family to take you back home when the time comes.
-This is done for your safety, as you will not yet have enough strength to operate a car.
+Your hospital stay may last from four to seven days, depending on the speed of your recovery from surgery.
+You are discharged after your surgery when you are capable of urinating, walking and eating on your own.
+You won’t be allowed to drive yourself home, so we require that you arrange for a friend or family member to take you home when the time comes.

-Keep in mind that you will need to visit the hospital about a week after your discharge and again about 2-3 weeks later.
-If you live a distance away, Lahey can make arrangements to accommodate you at a nearby hotel.
+Keep in mind that you will need to visit the hospital about a week after your discharge and again about two to three weeks later.
+If you live far away, we can make arrangements to accommodate you at a nearby hotel.

 Here is what you can generally expect during your recovery:

-- By 6 to 12 weeks: Your activity level will increase and you may wish to return to work or school.
-Some people heal quicker than others, so this time varies greatly from donor to donor.
+- In six to 12 weeks: Your activity level increases, and you may wish to return to work or school.
+Some people heal more quickly than others, so this time can vary from donor to donor.

-- In 2 to 3 months: Your liver volume will have regenerated to at least 80% its original size.
-Most patients report feeling “completely normal” and nearly all donors are back to work or school
+- In two to three months: Your liver volume will have regenerated to at least 80% of its original size.
+Most patients report feeling “completely normal,” and nearly all donors are back to work or school.

-- If you are a woman and planning to become pregnant, we recommend that you wait 6 months to allow your body to recover from donation.
+If you are a woman who is planning to become pregnant, we recommend you wait six months before conceiving to allow your body to recover from the donation.